 Welcome to the Disposable Network

-The majority of today’s corporate networks are built with legacy networking concepts we inherited from 30 years ago.
-Those old networks were fixed i.e. there were a known set of computers connected to each other with cables, hubs and switches.
-A network centric security model which takes such a fixed environment as “the inside” and protect against “outside” worked well because there weren’t many if any mobile or remote workers or BYOD devices that required outsider access to internal assets.
-And when remote access was needed, a VPN was basically the “best of breed” approach to solve the problem and help to easily bring those remote devices into the corporate network.
-With that VPN, those remote workers no longer had to copy files to between home and office or other locations.
+Corporate networks are for the most part built with legacy networking concepts we inherited from 30 years ago.
+Those networks were fixed i.e. there were a known set of computers connected to each other with cables, hubs and switches.
+A network-centric security model which takes such a fixed environment as “the inside” and protect against “outside” worked well because there were few if any mobile or remote workers or BYOD devices that required outsider access to internal assets.
+And when remote access was needed, a VPN was the “best of breed” approach to solve the problem and bring those remote devices into the corporate network.
+Remote workers no longer had to copy files between home and office or other locations.

 It is apparent that extending legacy networks to remote users through VPNs, especially to 3rd parties such as partners, affiliates, contractors significantly increases the risk of breach, and that the modern enterprise must think differently to adapt to the new digital space we live in.

 - Allow only secure private access without exposing the resources to the Internet or over-expose unnecessary resources